electronicdreamplant/electronicdreamplant.github.io/_france/2025-03-25-in-the-beginning.md

 Reflecting on the trip and what we'd learned it did help us understand other things we'd come across; the webinar series on Moving to Portugal had a whole episode on dealing with the cold and damp.
 Internet forums discussed using dehumidifiers all through the winter, the nightmare of Portuguese bureaucracy (with some people suing the government just to get a visa appointment).
 And we could never quite line up how we'd have had an address for our visa application if the process took up to 6 months to process.

-Laying in bed one morning, some days after, Rachel returned with breakfast with news; she'd been doing some research the night before but didn't tell me the results straight away as she knew I wouldn't sleep after learning it.
+Laying in bed one morning, some days after, Rachel returned with breakfast and with news; she'd been doing some research the night before but didn't tell me the results straight away as she knew I wouldn't sleep after learning it.
 She'd found another option - France.

 I'd always been dead against moving to France, but remembered the thoughts that went through my head as I'd looked at one disappointing Portuguese town after another: "In France all the towns and villages look so attractive as they invest in making sure they do".
 We'd spent countless fabulous holidays in France (in all weathers) and I realised that France isn't one place, it's more like a collection of countries with one border.
 But how to choose where in such a large country?